DataDog/hiring-engineers/answers.md

 - **Bonus Question**: What is the Anomaly graph displaying?

-The Anomaly graph shows in wide grey band what the usual historical trend line for the metric being monitored.
+The Anomaly graph shows in grey band what the usual historical trend line for the metric being monitored.
 When the metric is outside of the grey band the graph line shows in red.
 This indicates that the metric is behaving outside of the usual and historic trend for this metric.
 In my example that is outside of 2 standard deviations from the norm.

 ## Monitoring Data: